 Dora continued to develop her skills by working as Project Manager for a healthcare consulting firm specializing in equipment planning and management.
 In 1998 Dora found Medical Equipment Resources Ltd. She is considered an expert in medical equipment planning and management, renovation, expansion and new construction projects.

 Dora has been involved with the Greek-American community from St. George Greek Orthodox Church board member, chair of the annual festival fundraiser, board member of League of Women Voters of Delaware County and Longwood Garden Docent.
-She resides in Moylan Pennsylvania.
+She is also a volunteer firefighter for South Media Firehouse and resides in Moylan Pennsylvania.

 John Vasiliou is Vice-President of Marketing at Astra Foods, Philadelphia’s leading manufacturer of Philly-Style meat products.
 A graduate of New York University’s Stern School of Business, John worked during his college years at the International Securities Exchange, the first entirely electronic options market in the United States.
 He also spent time in Washington DC interning for the United States Senator Paul Sarbanes, who at the time was Chairman of the United States Senate Committee on Banking, Housing, and Urban Affairs.
 In 2003, upon graduating from NYU, John went straight into the family business and had helped manage the day to day activities, in addition to handling all marketing and information technology responsibilities for Astra Foods.